adamzolyak/README/README.md

 Have more opportunities for winning and learning by limit work in progress, work in small increments, minimize queues / handoffs / dependencies, get feedback and measure impact

 ### Be Curious
-Lead through asking questions and assume nothing to learn how to best serve others (co-workers, business, customers, people).
+Lead through asking questions and starting with an egoless mindset to learn how to best serve others (co-workers, business, customers, people).

 ### Be Present
 Focus on others over me, actively listen, and be slow and thoughtful before responding